Best Foam Rollers Reviewed & Rated

 - Variable-Density –

-A few rollers on this list have areas of differing density.
-This allows a user to choose which portion of the roller to use depending on the stiffness of their muscles and the general level of their familiarity with foam rolling.
-Variable density rollers can be tricky to use, however, as you may switch from one density zone to another without realizing it depending on the style of foam roller use.
+A few products on this list have areas of differing density.
+This allows a user to choose which portion of the roller to use depending on the stiffness of their muscles and the general level of their familiarity.
+Variable density options can be tricky to use, however, as you may switch from one density zone to another without realizing it depending on the style used.

 - Hollow Core –